AninditaBasu/AninditaBasu/docs/index.rst

    -  A complete list of the Internet Archive APIs and services is at :doc:`index-apis`.
    -  Some step-by-step How-Tos are at :doc:`index-tutorials`.

+.. contents:: On this page
+   :local:

 How to use this portal
 -----------------------

+Every page has breadcrumbs at the top.
+The navigation pane at the left has a short table of contents.

 To locate something on this portal, type a phrase in the Search bar at the top right and press Enter.
 You're shown a list of pages that contain the search term.

-To browse the portal, use the links on the navigation pane at the left.
-Every page also has breadcrumbs at the top.

-.. contents:: On this page
-   :local:

 Definitions
 ------------